 Skip to main content

-The Discreet Hero is a book from 2013, translated to English in 2015.
-The writer, Mario Vargas Llosa won the Nobel prize for literature in 2010.
+The Discreet Hero is a 2013 book that was translated to English in 2015.
+The writer Mario Vargas Llosa won the Nobel Prize for literature in 2010.

 In The Discreet Hero, the protagonist Felício Yanaqué lives his life according to his father's last teaching “Do not let anyone step into you.” as a way to honor his memory.
 But life is tricky and Felício's principles will be put to the test.

-An unconventional hero, without the dramatic overtones of the movies, but filled with honor, Felício is a real-life hero, those who no one will never know about.
-Yet, they can proudly shape their own destiny, with honesty.
-Our protagonist fights against the status quo, which he thinks is wrong, and never gives up, although, the world around him keeps saying that this is the rule.
+An unconventional hero without the dramatic overtones of the movies but filled with honor, Felício is a real-life hero, one who no one will ever know about.
+Yet, they can proudly shape their own destiny with honesty.
+Our protagonist fights against the status quo, which he thinks is wrong, and never gives up, although the world around him keeps saying that this is the rule.

 But Felício is not the only hero in this book.
 Along with its pages, we can read two different storylines, unrelated at first, but in the end, they will share a fate.